tdunning/log-synth/README.md

 to match the desired road speed.
 The performance level of the cars is chosen to be moderately good in that they can do 0-60 MPH in about 7-8 seconds.

-The output from the `commuter` model is in the form of one record per simulated vehicle.
-The `commuter` model produces nested data that contains the location of the simulated home and work for the commuter as well as two logs of activity.
-One log contains records describing each trip.
-These trip records describe the duration and distance and purpose for each trip.
-The other log contains the engine data at 1 second intervals.
+The output from the `commuter` model can be either in nested or flattened form according to whether `flat: true` is used in the schema.
+In nested form there is one record per simulated vehicle.
+Inside each of these vehicle traces is a history of what the vehicle did during the test in the form of a list of trips.
+Each trip has descriptive information about the trip such as distance, start time, duration and type (`errand`, `to_home`, `to_work`).

+In the flattened form, each sample in the nested form is retained, but all nesting is removed with all of the fields from the outer structures being repeated in each sample record.

 Here is a sample schema for the `commuter` model: